arfazhxss/VexRoboticsLab/README.md

-# VEX Robotics Project: RobotC Documentation
+# VEX Robotics Project: RobotC
 ## Overview

 This repository contains the RobotC programs developed for the **VEX Robotics Project** as part of the **ENGR120 Design II: Vex Robotics** course at the University of Victoria.
 The project focused on designing and programming a VEX robot capable of performing various tasks, including mechanical, electrical, and sensor-based operations.